Pearson-Higher-Ed/alerts/README.contribute.md

 Navigate to **localhost:8081/demo** - the bundle is served in memory, which is why you may not see the file in /build.

-### Hot Reload

-Hot module replacement is activated in the webpack dev server; saved changes to src are automatically reloaded in the browser.
+**Hot module replacement** is activated in the webpack dev server; saved changes to src are automatically reloaded in the browser.

 ### Build